raghavagps/PlantDRPpred/README.md

 Fea_Seq : This folder contains the gerated features

-pfeature_standaslone : This folder allow to genrate AAC feature
+pfeature : This folder allow to genrate AAC feature

 PSSM : This folder allow to genrate PSSM feature